Send your enquiry.

 Interim freezing orders

-Interim freezing orders can be amended to enable you access to daily living expenses.
+Interim freezing orders can be amended to enable access to daily living expenses.
 Ashmans Solicitors can help you with this.

 Can I challenge an Unexplained Wealth Order?

 It is also possible to challenge an Unexplained Wealth Order.
 Remember, the authorities must meet specific criteria for the UWO’s validity.
 If a UWO is granted, inspecting whether the investigating authorities met the civil burden of proof is necessary.
 If not, you can mount a legal challenge and request that the UWO is discharged.

 This is precisely what happened in April 2020 when a family from Kazakhstan successfully overturned three UWOs against them.
 The UWOs were initially granted access concerning three multimillion-pound homes in London.
 The NCA claimed that they had been purchased using the proceeds of embezzlement.
 The family applied to discharge the UWOs, which would have permitted all three homes to be seized.
 The judge found in their favour, stating that the NCA’s evidence was “unreliable”.

 Grounds upon which you may be able to challenge an Unexplained Wealth Order include:

 - You purchased the asset using the legitimate wealth

 - You are not a politically exposed person or connected to a PEP

 - You are not involved in, or connected to, a serious crime